AljoschaMeyer/minmux/README.md

 ## Encodings

 Each packet begins with a header that encodes the packet type and the id of the stream the packet pertains to.
 The header begins with a single byte.
 If the last six bits are all set to `1`, then this byte is followed by a [VarU64](https://github.com/AljoschaMeyer/varu64) indicating the stream id.
 Otherwise, the last six bits encode the stream id directly.
 The packet type depends on the first two bits and the parity of the stream id, as given in the following table.
-A `0` in the "Stream id parity" indicates that the parity is even if the packet is encoded by the proactive endpoint and odd if the packet is encoded by the reactive endpoint.
+A `0` in the "Stream id parity" column indicates that the parity is even if the packet is encoded by the proactive endpoint and odd if the packet is encoded by the reactive endpoint.
 A `1` indicates the opposite parity.
 If this seems confusing, remember that the parity of a stream id and the role of the endpoint determine whether that endpoint reads from or writes to that stream.

 | First two bits | Stream id parity | Packet |
 |---|---|---|